Ap3ili/Ap3ili.github.io/_posts/2025-07-03-escapeTwo.md

 ```
 ## Initial Access
 Running smbmap shows two unique directorys.
+We will ignore the `users` and only focus on `Accounting Department`.
 ```
 ┌──(tsunami㉿coffee)-[~]
 └─$ smbmap -u rose -p 'KxEPkKe6R8su' -H 10.129.232.128